|Date of Birth||13 June 1892, Johannesburg, South Africa|

 Mini Bio (1)

 Basil Rathbone was born in Johannesburg, South Africa, in 1892, but three years later his family was forced to flee the country because his father was accused by the Boers of being a British spy at a time when Dutch-British conflicts were leading to the Boer War.
-The Rathbones escaped to England, where Basil and his two younger siblings, Beatrice and John, were raised by their mother Anna Barbara, a violinist, and their father Edgar Philip, a mining engineer.
+The Rathbones escaped to England, where Basil and his two younger siblings, Beatrice and John, were raised.
+Their mother, Anna Barbara (George), was a violinist, who was born in Grahamstown, South Africa, of British parents, and their father, Edgar Philip Rathbone, was a mining engineer born in Liverpool.
 From 1906 to 1910 Rathbone attended Repton School, where he was more interested in sports--especially fencing, at which he excelled--than studies, but where he also discovered his interest in the theater.
 After graduation he planned to pursue acting as a profession, but his father disapproved and suggested that his son try working in business for a year, hoping he would forget about acting.
 Rathbone accepted his father's suggestion and worked as a clerk for an insurance company--for exactly one year.
 Then he contacted his cousin Frank Benson, an actor managing a Shakespearean troupe in Stratford-on-Avon.

 Rathbone was hired as an actor on the condition that he work his way through the ranks, which he did quite rapidly.
 Starting in bit parts in 1911, he was playing juvenile leads within two years.
 In 1915 his career was interrupted by the First World War.
 During his military service, as a second lieutenant in the Liverpool Scottish 2nd Battalion, he worked in intelligence and received the Military Cross for bravery.
 In 1919, released from military service, he returned to Stratford-on-Avon and continued with Shakespeare but after a year moved onto the London stage.
 The year after that he made his first appearance on Broadway and his film debut in the silent Innocent (1921).